music-brain88/ReNomIMG/README.md

 ## Installation

-ReNomIMG requires ReNom.
+ReNomIMG requires ReNom, which can be installed from https://github.com/ReNom-dev-team/ReNom.git.

-If you haven't installed ReNom yet, please install it according to the instructions at www.renom.jp.

 ### Installing the ReNomIMG package